-A sleepy enclave that makes for an ideal getaway from the hustle and bustle of Tangier's hectic medina and the often crowded beaches, Ceuta was once ones of the finest cities in northern Morocco, prospering under Spanish rule.
+Set on a rocky peninsula protruding into the Mediterranean, Ceuta—known as Sebta in Morocco—was once one of the finest cities in the north.
 Originally thriving under its Arab conquerors, the city was extolled in 14th-century documents for its busy harbors, fine educational institutions, ornate mosques, and sprawling villas.
-Smelling prosperity, the Portuguese seized Ceuta in 1415; the city passed to Spain when Portugal itself became part of Spain in 1580, and it remains under Spanish rule today.
-The town's Arabic name, Sebta, comes from the Latin septum from sepir ("to enclose").
+Smelling prosperity, the Portuguese seized Ceuta in 1415; the city passed to Spain when Portugal itself became part of Spain in 1580, and it remained under Spanish rule after Moroccan independence.